nicohmje/WaveMaker/README.md

 Intended use is to simulate various waves, including rogue waves, which are chosen by the user through a computer or a Raspberry Pi.

-Mechanical design inspired by FC80N Wave Generator, but using two Dynamixel XL330-M288 servos and 3D printed parts.
+Mechanical design inspired by the FC80N Wave Generator, but using two Dynamixel XL330-M288 servos and 3D printed parts.

 ## Design / CAD